What Is an Excavator and What's It Used For?

 But that's just the tip of the iceberg.
 We've got to get a little deeper to understand all the ways excavators are used and why they're so important in the Dirt World.

 What is an excavator?

 The next time you drive by a construction site, look for a big machine with a moveable boom with a bucket.
 It'll probably be on tracks or wheels, and it'll probably be busy moving a heavy amount of soil, gravel, or anything else that's a) heavy and b) needs to be moved elsewhere.

-These machines use hydraulics to move the boom and bucket, not unlike how the steam shovels of yore used steam — but excavators are a lot quieter, more maneuverable, and much more eco-friendly.
+These machines use hydraulics to move the boom and bucket, similar to how old-timey steam shovels used steam to do their work.
+But excavators are a lot quieter, more maneuverable, and much more eco-friendly.

 What's an excavator used for?

-They can dig, haul, and — with the proper attachments — even boreholes and drive piles.
-But since we're digging deep, an excavator can be used to:
+They can dig, haul, and—with the proper attachments—even bore holes and drive piles.
+But since we're digging deep, you can use an excavator to:

 - Dig trenches, foundations, pools, or even graves